Dynflow/dynflow/pages/source/documentation/index.md

 {% info_block %}

-In Foreman and Katello actions are usually triggered by `ForemanTask.async_task` and `ForemanTasks.async_task` so following part is not that important if you are using `ForemanTasks`.
+In Foreman and Katello actions are usually triggered by `ForemanTask.sync_task` and `ForemanTasks.async_task` so following part is not that important if you are using `ForemanTasks`.